jingconan/SADIT/README.md

 # Usage

 First, you need to specify the environment variable `SADIT_ROOT` in Bash.
-To do this, again, assumming you are working on Ubuntu 12.04 or 14.04, then, change the working directory to be your home folder, open the file `.profile` therein and add the following content:
+To do this, again, assuming you are working on Ubuntu 12.04 or 14.04, then, change the working directory to be your home folder, open the file `.profile` therein and add the following content:

 `export SADIT_ROOT='path_of_your_sadit_installation'`